 Credit card companies will "misplace" your payment and charge you a late fee

 This is where paranoia takes over for Dave and credit cards.
 In response to a caller’s question, Dave claims that eventually credit card companies will “lose” your payment, forget to post your payment on time, and then charge you a late penalty.
 Don’t believe me?
 Check out the clip below.
-Dave’s claim that credit card companies will intentionally “lose” your payment in order to charge a late fee is at about the 1 minute mark:
+Dave’s claim that credit card companies will intentionally “lose” your payment in order to charge a late fee is at about the 1-minute mark:

 This is just plain silly.
 Here’s the deal.
 If avoiding credit cards is best for you and your family, by all means don’t use them.
 On the other hand, if you can control your credit card use, then by all means take advantage of cash back or travel rewards.
-We do, and most of our trip to the Grand Canyon this summer will be paid for in travel rewards from Capital One and American Express.
+We do, and most of our trip to the Grand Canyon this summer will be paid for in travel rewards from American Express.